 Scholarships and financial aid are available to assist with these costs for those who qualify.
 Students interested in receiving financial aid must complete a 2020-2021 FAFSA for fall and spring semesters.
 Students should be sure to list PSCC as their #1 institution on both FAFSAs.
 The PSCC school code is 012693.

 What requirements must I fulfill as a Volunteer Bridge student to earn full admission to UT for my second year and beyond?

 Volunteer Bridge students have a maximum of four semesters to complete program requirements.
 Students who begin the program in fall have only three semesters (fall/spring/summer) to complete requirements.
-By the end of spring 2021, a Volunteer Bridge student must have at least a 2.0 overall GPA and 24 transferrable hours to guarantee admission to UT for the sophomore year and beyond.
+By the end of the spring semester, a Volunteer Bridge student must have at least a 2.0 overall GPA and 24 transferrable hours to guarantee admission to UT for the sophomore year and beyond.

 What is meant by “transferrable hours”?

 For the purposes of the Volunteer Bridge Program, “transferrable hours” refers to credit hours earned at PSCC with a D or better in a class that transfers to UT.
 Transitional courses (such as 800-level math and English courses at PSCC) are not included in Volunteer Bridge students’ “transferrable hours,” nor are credits earned prior to joining the Volunteer Bridge Program.
 To determine whether a course is considered transferable, students should consult with their PSCC advisor and/or UT coach.